-Get More Google Business Reviews With These 16 Tried & True Tactics
+Get More Google Reviews With These 16 Tried & True Tactics

 It's long been known that what customers have to say about your business carries more weight than what you have to say about your business, no matter how great your services or how genuine your messaging may be.
 And knowing how much value consumers place into customer reviews, Google has factored them into its local ranking algorithm—not just the quantity, but the quality of those reviews.

-So Google reviews impact your ability to acquire new customers not only through your reputation, but also through your rank.
-And that's why we're going to cover 17 effective strategies you can put into place to get a steady stream of positive Google reviews coming in about your business.
+So Google reviews impact your ability to acquire new customers not only through your reputation but also through your rank.
+And that's why we're going to cover 16 effective strategies you can put into place to get a steady stream of positive Google reviews coming in about your business.
 We'll cover:

 - The importance and impact of Google reviews specifically.

-- The best and most efficent ways to get more Google reviews.
+- The best and most efficient ways to get more Google reviews.

 - Examples of these strategies with sample text so that you're not starting from scratch.